Combining Virtual Reality and Biofeedback to Foster Empathic Abilities in Humans

-- 1Institut National de la Santé et de la Recherche Médicale (INSERM), France
+- 2U1001, Institut National de la santé et de la Recherche Médicale, Paris, France

-- 4Tallinn University, Estonia
+- 7Enactive Virtuality Lab, Tallinn University, Tallinn, Estonia

-- 5MIT Media Lab, United States
+- 8Fluid Interfaces Group, MIT Media Lab, Cambridge, MA, United States

 Recent technological advances coupled with progress in brain and psychological sciences allow the controlled induction and regulation of human psychophysiological states.
-These progresses often aim toward the goal of developing human-machine interfaces to improve human factors such as mental health, human relations, well-being and empathy.
-In this short article, we present some of such devices with a particular emphasis on technology aiming to foster empathic abilities in humans; that is, our ability to care, understand and help our fellow human beings.
+These progresses often aim toward the goal of developing human-machine interfaces to improve human factors such as mental health, human relations, well-being, and empathy.
+In this short article, we present some of such devices with a particular emphasis on technology aiming to foster empathic abilities in humans; that is, our ability to care, understand, and help our fellow human beings.
 In order to discuss any possible use for such devices in a clinical setting, we start by outlining definitions for the terms used in the article, and present three devices designed with the goal of modulating empathy in humans.

 Empathy is a vague term often used to describe a broad range of phenomena.
-These empathic phenomena are related to several interconnected motor, cognitive, emotional, motivational and behavioral functions (McCall and Singer, 2013).
+These empathic phenomena are related to several interconnected motor, cognitive, emotional, motivational, and behavioral functions (McCall and Singer, 2013).
 Two of the most discussed aspects of empathy are affective and cognitive empathy.
 Cognitive empathy simply refers to the ability to predict various mental states of another person (Reniers et al., 2011; Myszkowski et al., 2017).
 Affective empathy refers to an isomorphic emotional response to somebody else's feelings, combined with a clear self-other distinction—i.e., a metacognitive ability to recognize another as being separate from oneself (de Vignemont and Singer, 2006; Decety and Meyer, 2008; Singer and Lamm, 2009; Decety, 2010).

 Affective empathy may lead to both positive and negative effects.
 Highly distressing empathic stimuli for example can lead observers to develop empathic distress, which in turn may lead to burnout (Hojat et al., 2009; Klimecki et al., 2013), or to self-centered responses with negative consequences on social behavior (Decety, 2010).
-To a certain extent, the negative effects of affective empathy can be trained, limited and avoided.
+To a certain extent, the negative effects of affective empathy can be trained, limited, and avoided.
 When such top-down processes of emotion regulation are successful in limiting the stress response, subjects can learn to transform empathic distress into healthy and prosocial reactions.

 One critical prosocial mechanism is the emotion of compassion (Decety, 2010).
 Compassion involves recognizing someone else as part of a collective shared humanity and extending benevolence and care for the welfare of that individual.
-While empathy triggers a parallel isomorphic emotion to another person's distress, compassion has been found to trigger neural areas related to affiliation (Klimeck et al., 2014).
-In the following sections we examine how various technologies attempt to predict and control both negative and positive effects of these empathic phenomena at the three levels of mind, brain and behavior.
+While empathy triggers a parallel isomorphic emotion to another person's distress, compassion has been found to trigger neural areas related to affiliation (Klimecki et al., 2014).
+In the following sections we examine how various technologies attempt to predict and control both negative and positive effects of these empathic phenomena at the three levels of mind, brain, and behavior.